tmlemon/EPICS-conversions/README.md

   - Program reads in .hvc config file and outputs channel map, group map, and ALH config file.
   - Code hv_map.py has been integrated into tcl2css.py

+- my_css-exec
+  - bash script for opening Hall C CSS screens in a unique temporary workspace.
+  - Not technically a conversion but included to create a complete repo of items used.

 - opi2edl.py
   - Converts CSS .opi files to EDM .edl files.